hbenveniste/Climate-migration-demographics/README.md

 # Global climate migration is a story of who, not just how many
-Supporting code for Benveniste, Helene and Huybers, Peter and Proctor, Jonathan, Global Climate Migration is a Story of Who, Not Just How Many (August 14, 2024).
+Supporting code for Benveniste, Helene and Huybers, Peter and Proctor, Jonathan, Global Climate Migration is a Story of Who, Not Just How Many (2025).
 Preprint available at SSRN: https://ssrn.com/abstract=4925994 or http://dx.doi.org/10.2139/ssrn.4925994.

 # System requirements:
 This code must be run in `Stata`.
 We used version StataMP 18.